frequency-chain/docs/pages/Networks/Decentralization.md

 Frequency currently operates using "invulnerable" Collators, and expects to switch to open Collators sometime in 2023.

-More Collators are not necessarily better, as they can slow the network; Frequency aims to maintain network stability and operation while increasing decentralization and openness as quickly as possible.
+More Collators are not necessarily better, as they can slow the network.
+Frequency aims to maintain network stability and operation while increasing decentralization and openness as quickly as possible.
 To accomplish this, Frequency has three key initiatives to execute:

-1. Initialization: Select Organizations
+1. Initialization: Select Organizations.
-2. Expansion and Testing: Open Applications
+2. Expansion and Testing: Open Applications.
-3. Public Collators: Anyone can register as a Collator candidate
+3. Public Collators: Anyone can register as a Collator candidate.

 ## Initialization (Current)

-* Integrates Collators from select organizations
+* Integrates Collators from select organizations.
-* Organizations guarantee public transparency and access to all non-malicious transactions to the block
+* Organizations guarantee public transparency and access to all non-malicious transactions to the block.
-* Commits to keeping up with client updates to enable chain evolution
+* Commits to keeping up with client updates to enable chain evolution.

 Collators will receive FRQCY token grants to assist with operational costs distributed through the Genesis and governance.